Strange Place Names

 Conclusion:

-If you’re intrigued by strange place names and the delightful stories that come with them, be sure to get to the bottom of www.strangeplacenames.com.
-Who knows?
-You might just find yourself planning a road trip across the UK and Ireland to visit all the wonderfully weird places that make our world a little more interesting!
+If you’re intrigued by strange place names and the delightful stories that come with them, be sure to get to the bottom of www.strangeplacenames.com where you might just find your next wonderfully weird destination!

 FACEBOOK - strangeplacenames